How Much Debt Do I Need to File Chapter 7 Bankruptcy?

 • You can’t file for another bankruptcy for at least eight years.

-You almost always have alternatives to filing for Chapter 7 bankruptcy.
-Among them are:
+Some alternatives to filing Chapter 7 bankruptcy are:

-• A debt management plan: Only offered by nonprofit credit counseling agencies, debt management combines all your debts, reduces the interest rate you pay on credit card debt to approximately 8%, but does not involve a loan.
+Debt Management Plan: Only offered by nonprofit credit counseling agencies, debt management combines all of your debts and reduces the interest rate you pay on credit card debt to approximately 8%.
+It is not a loan, but you do make one monthly payment to the agency.
+Debt is eliminated in 3-5 years.

 Before proceeding with a Chapter 7 filing, consider whether a debt management program makes more sense for you.
 In a debt management program, you can significantly lower the interest rates on your debts, make lower monthly payments that fit your budget, and rebuild your credit and pay off your obligations.
-In the end, you have a much better financial profile, one without a bankruptcy.
+Debt management doesn’t show on your credit report, and on-time payments and decreasing what you owe will, over time, improve your credit score.
+A financial profile that doesn’t include a bankruptcy is definitely better than one that does.

 » Learn More: Bankruptcy vs. Debt Settlement